AjWestfield/veo3-agent-v3/README.md

 2. **Video download fails**
    - Check if yt-dlp is updated: `npm update yt-dlp-exec`
    - For YouTube: Ensure video is public
-   - For Facebook: Use alternative methods (see docs)
+   - For Facebook: Ensure video is public or try different URL format

 3. **API errors**
    - Verify all required API keys are set